 Our solution works with Office and VSTO, which is 32-bit and requires .Net Framework 4.8.
 We can’t move to a newer nor a 64-bit version.
 If we have to leave existing VSTO behind, we may as well leave Office behind as well.

 Enough of that.
 You can read the thread for lots more, but it's time for that example!
-I wanted to recreate it and oh boy that was dead simple.
+I wanted to recreate it, which was dead simple.
 Just create a solution with two .NET Framework projects - a WinForms project and a Class Library - and set the target to x64 on the library.
 It doesn't seem to matter if you leave the main WinForms app as x86 (why is that?).